Toggle menu

 Accompanying the strategy is a delivery plan, a live guide to actions we are taking in the council and beyond.
 This will be developed in partnership with key stakeholders, providing a strong basis for action for local communities, government, investors, developers and wider stakeholders, pinpointing areas for focussed intervention and early, low-regrets measures.

-What are the first steps for LHEES?
+What are the main priorities?

 How can I get involved?